Disclaimer: All characters and settings belong to BioWare. I own nothing.

 "You are pushing yourself too hard." her words poured out in a tumble.
 "It's only been two weeks, Salem.
 You walked out of death and two days later we started traveling towards the Frostback mountains."

 Of course.
 I should have realized this would bother her.
 Damn it, Salem, stop insulating yourself.

 "Loghain's men were staking out the camp, becoming suspicious."
 I defended my actions.
 "Staying was too risky."

 "But at the risk of your health, your life?"
 Leliana exclaimed.
 "You barely sleep nights, you're still far too pale, and your wounds have still not healed.
 All this and I find you, after an exhausting day's travel, being flung about like a rag doll by Sten.
 It hurts, Salem.
 It hurts me to watch you do this to yourself."

 I wrapped my arms around her, holding her close.
 "It's all right, Leli.
 I'm all right."

 She jabbed her fingers into my side where Marjolaine had driven in her blade.
 I cried out and doubled over, breathing hard.

-"You're not invincible, my warden."
+"You are not invincible, my warden."
 I felt the warmth of her hand on my cheek.
 "And it hurts me to watch you run yourself ragged.
 We have time, love.
-Please rest."
+Please, rest."